Merit Scholarship Guidelines

 - Access NEHS AwardSpring to complete your application.

 - Complete all general questions, including two questions based on your NEHS Chapter experiences.

-- Under the specific scholarship application questions you will be prompted to upload your essay based on one of the Common Readers.
-2018-2019 NEHS Common Readers, Gail Tsukiyama's The Samurai's Garden and Celeste Ng's Everything I Never Told You, (maximum of 850 words).
+- Under the specific scholarship application questions you will be prompted to upload your essay based on the Common Reader. (maximum of 850 words).